aarush0/MCA_Project/README.md

 This is the code for the video modality involvong the VGG.
 We have use the balanced dataset in this case.
 We use LSTM in this case.

 # Data
-Link to all pickle files: https://drive.google.com/open?id=1rLmKQBN4QOtRgJY5ag2f-R2_g4UYyOVb
+Link to all pickle files curated by us: https://drive.google.com/open?id=1rLmKQBN4QOtRgJY5ag2f-R2_g4UYyOVb

+# Original Data
+Link to original MELD features : https://drive.google.com/drive/folders/1y4nj9rBMHyEvfLNMcpoKsXm9cGdAcZpy